Hexaku/minimal-blog/README.md

 ### Testing

 By default, all tests work with fixtures, so don't forget to load them !
-1. Update your `.env.test` and edit the database DSN
+1. Update your `.env.test` and add your test database DSN
 2. Create database, apply migrations, and fill it with fixtures :
 `bin/console doctrine:database:create --env=test`
 `bin/console doctrine:migrations:migrate --env=test`